Reposting on Instagram – 5 Must-Follow Rules To Legally

 Here are 4 simple steps to manually repost on Instagram.

-Step 1: Take a screenshot of the image that you want to repost.
+Step 1: Take a screenshot of the image you want to repost via the default mobile function or with the best screenshot tools.

 Step 2: The screenshot taken is saved to the camera roll of your mobile.
 Upload the screenshot on Instagram using the upload (camera) button.

-Step 4: Add an eye-catching caption and make sure to give credits to the content creator and tag them using (@) mentions.
+Step 4: Add an eye-catching caption and make sure to give credit to the content creator and tag them using (@) mentions.
 Finally, click on share, to repost on Instagram.

-There are many Third-party tools like Buffer, Hootsuite, Repost on Instagram (Red Cactus), etc. that help you repost on Instagram with a few simple steps.
+Many third-party tools like Buffer, Hootsuite, Repost on Instagram (Red Cactus), etc. help you repost on Instagram with a few simple steps.

 Step 2: Open the third-party app.
 It will automatically recognize the copied URL and will curate the image.